HIGHLIGHTS FROM THE CABINET

 THE MAN IN THE MIRROR

 Place your feet in the right place in the cabinet and you see a man in a mirror.
-But it's hard to see where the picture comes from.
+It's hard to see where the projection comes from.
 The arrangement is part of Robertson's "Fantasmagorie".
 The Fantasmagorie was the Gothic horrorshow of the time with sliders and sound effects that made images come alive.
 Robertson has stated that he was only satisfied if his spectators, shivering and shuddering, raise their hands or cover their eyes out of fear of ghosts and devils dashing towards them.
 Both the peaceful man in the mirror and the frightening slides can be seen in the cabinet.

 See the man or the slide in the instrument catalogue